-Sidebar: the Sumerian city is supposed to be thousands of feet deep in the mountain, so it seems likely that the light would strike the bottom of the vertical shaft less often than your average planetary alignment or ‘magic hour’ sunbeam convergence in an Indiana Jones movie.
+Sidebar: the Sumerian city is supposed to be thousands of feet deep in the mountain, so the light would surely strike the bottom of the vertical shaft less often than your average planetary alignment or ‘magic hour’ sunbeam convergence in an Indiana Jones movie.
 But Elinu is able to call upon a good blast of high-noon light at most any time, day or night.
 This revelation doesn’t undo the essential brilliance of writer Görög’s story inventions: little kids follow and understand.

 Enough with the sociology, what about the monsters?

 The Sumerian city has supply and demand issues.
 Their limited production capacity of edible mushrooms (their only diet?) drastically limits the population.
 To grow and harvest the mushrooms they have somehow created a race of Mole-Men, big hulking scaly (not hairy) creatures with giant mole-claws.
 Since Universal no longer wanted to pay for expensive full-body monster makeups, the Mole Men wear burlap gunny-sack clothing, with only their heads and claws sticking out.
 Key Mole Men have strange moving mouth pieces more suited for an insect than a mole, otherwise their faces do not change expression.
 For crowd scenes, less fancy, mass-produced masks appear to be employed.

 Improving on the mostly decorative Metaluna Mutant, the Mole Men have an important role to play in the plot — they stand in for the native slaves that revolt against tyrant masters in other lost civilization movies.
 The monsters harvest the mushrooms in charcoal pits blanketed with eerie smoke, a budget version of Dante’s Inferno.
 When miffed, they can drag victims right down into the ground.
 Yet they remain sympathetic underdogs.
 They even come to the aid of our heroine, Adad.